 Cocaine speeds up the heart while it constricts the arteries.
 This stress can cause the heart to go into an erratic rhythm that can be fatal, or it can trigger a heart attack or stroke, even in a young person.
 This same effect can, over a period of time, cause ulcers or perforations in the digestive tract or lead to kidney failure that can also be fatal.

 Estimates vary on how many recreational cocaine users will progress to heavy use of cocaine and then on to addiction.
 As they use the drug more often, users will build a tolerance to the drug.
 As this happens, and more cocaine is used to get the same euphoria as they used to experience with a smaller dose, they are walking right into addiction.

 - Ref: Crack Cocaine

 Cocaine’s short-lived high can lead to binge use, in which a user snorts a line of coke (or more) and then when the high dies down in a half hour to an hour, uses more - repeating this pattern until the cocaine runs out or exhaustion sets in.
 How fast can a cocaine user go through his or her cash?
-In Grand Rapids, Michigan, a bank robber took the proceeds of the robbery to his drug dealer and ended up using $4000 of cocaine in less than 24 hours.
+In one instance a bank robber in Grand Rapids, Michigan took the proceeds of the robbery to his drug dealer and ended up using $4000 of cocaine in less than 24 hours.
 He was unconscious when police came to arrest him for the robbery.